Kong/docs.konghq.com/app/_includes/md/plugins-hub/rate-limit-peak-non-peak.md

-You can set the rate limit based on peak or non-peak time using the [Pre-function](/hub/kong-inc/pre-function/) and the [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced/) plugins together.
+You can set the rate limit based on peak or non-peak time by using the [Pre-function](/hub/kong-inc/pre-function/) and the [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced/) plugins together.

-This example uses two {{site.base_gateway}} routes: one to handle peak traffic, and one to handle off-peak traffic.
+This example creates two {{site.base_gateway}} routes: one to handle peak traffic, and one to handle off-peak traffic.
 Each route has a different rate limit, which gets applied by the Rate Limiting Advanced plugin.
 The Pre-function plugin runs a Lua function in the rewrite phase, sending traffic to one of these {{site.base_gateway}} routes based on your defined peak and off-peak settings.

-The Pre-function plugin can be applied to individual services, routes, or globally.
-In the following example, we apply it to a service.

 ## Configure rate limit for peak and non-peak times

+Set up two routes and apply separate rate limits to each one using the Rate Limiting Advanced plugin.

-The names and values of any of these entities and attributes (service, route, header name, header value, and so on) are entirely up to you.
+The names and values of any entities and attributes (service, route, header name, header value, and so on) in the following examples are entirely up to you.
-They just need to match the routing rules you later set up using the Pre-function plugin.

 1. Create a service named `httpbin`: